jelledevleeschouwer/Bonjour_log/README.md

 ##### 17 Feb '15 16h -  Simultaneous Probe Tiebreaking.
 Seems no proposed records are included in the Authority Section of a probing query.
 Hereby, Simultaneous Probe Tiebreaking is not possible.

+##### 18 Feb '15 17h -  Not responding to Probe Queries.
+Figured out why the hosts dont respond to probe queries.
+Seems while creating an answer, the code cant determine what the length should be of the rdata, according to qtype ANY.
+The problem lies within the mdns_get_len-function, it cant handle qtype ANY.
+If solved, the host still doesnt do anything with the defending reply though.

+##### 18 Feb '15 18h -  Examining the code - Continued.
+Continued examining the code today.
+Almost finished, still need to examing the cache functions, which won't take long I think.